Gera1313/logo-svg/README.md

 ## Usage

-The following image shows an image of the generated SVG given the following input entered by the user: `SVG` for the text, `white` for the text color, `circle` from the list of shapes, and `green` for the shape color.
+The following image shows a generated SVG given the following input entered by the user: `SVG` for the text, `white` for the text color, `circle` from the list of shapes, and `green` for the shape color.
 Note that this is just an image of the output SVG and not the SVG file itself:

 ![Image showing a green circle with white text that reads "SVG.".](./Assets/Images/svg_logo.png)